-21.2 Movement in the allowance for doubtful debts - continued
+21.2 Movement in the allowance for doubtful debts

-Included in the allowance for doubtful debts are individually impaired trade receivables amounting to £nil (2020: £nil) which have been placed under liquidation.
+Included in the allowance for doubtful debts are individually impaired trade receivables amounting to £Nil (2021: £Nil) which have been placed under liquidation.
 The impairment recognised represents the difference between the carrying amount of these trade receivables and the present value of the expected liquidation proceeds.
 The Group does not hold any collateral over these balances.